 We have trained over 800 Village Birth Attendants

 The primary causes of mortality are long and difficult childbirth due to 80% of women suffering from anaemia and malnutrition; malaria, tetanus and childbirth fever are further causes.

 These things can be prevented by simple, low cost measures.
-Even in our area, nutritious foods such as haricot beans, sesame, dried fish and oily nuts are often available.
+Even in our area, nutritious foods such as haricot beans, sesame, dried fish and nuts are often available.

-Midwife training class
+Midwifery training class

-Rhoda and Noe at the maternity centre
+Rhoda, a Birth Attendant, and Noe at the maternity centre

-Train a Birth Attendant for £145!
+Train a Birth Attendant for £175!

-Midwifery Kit for a Birth Attendant for £32!
+Midwifery Kit for a Birth Attendant for £45!

-A simple kit with sterile equipment, gloves, a lamp, bathing bowl, soap, a groundsheet, and antiseptics helps save lives.
+give birth in the dark, bathing bowl, soap, a groundsheet, and antiseptics helps save lives.

 Assatou Poudiougou with her midwifery kit